 Explore London for the Day: Tackling London, England in 24 Hours

 Even if you’ve only got 24 hours in London, you can still see quite a bit, especially if you’re intentional.
-Today, we walk you through how to make the most of London for the day, in order to leave with a good feel for one of Europe’s most famous cities.
-It’s a quick-hitting London itinerary for those looking to make the most of their visit.
+Today, we walk you through tips for how to make the most of London for the day, in order to leave with a good feel for one of Europe’s most famous cities.
+This is the perfect itinerary for a quick trip to London for those looking to make the most of their visit.

 London for the day